Table of Contents

 • Kiosk orders should not include delivery info.

-• Kiosk Order may be for take-out or dine-in.
+• A kiosk order may be for take‑out or dine‑in.

 Ghost Kitchen

-The Ghost Kitchen concept can be applied to different business model.
+The Ghost Kitchen model can be applied to different business models.

-1. The first concept is having 2 different brands using the same location and the same POS to receive orders.
-In UEAT, these 2 brands will have a separate BackOffice but it is primordial that the POS can accept 2 separate POS configurations to receive orders.
+1. The first concept is having two different brands using the same location and the same POS to receive orders.
+In UEAT, these two brands will have a separate BackOffice but it is essential that the POS can accept two separate POS configurations to receive orders.

-2. The second concept is mostly applied to restaurant with a catering offer.
-This location is using the same UEAT BackOffice but will have 2 different offers on the online ordering and usually 2 different menus.
-This concept will also have 2 different POS configuration to receive orders.
+2. The second concept is mostly applied to a restaurant offering catering services.
+This location is using the same UEAT BackOffice but will have two different offers on the online ordering and usually two different menus.
+This concept will also require two different POS configurations.

 Identification